16 Most Unique and Crazy Things to Do in Berlin, Germany

 The museum is open daily from 9 am to 6 pm; entry is free.

-The Topography of Terror Berlin is an outdoor and indoor history museum located in buildings that once housed the Sicherheitspolizei, SD, Einsatzgruppen, and Gestapo headquarters.
+The Topography of Terror is an outdoor and indoor history museum in buildings that once housed the Sicherheitspolizei,ย SD,ย Einsatzgruppen,ย andย Gestapo headquarters.

-The Topography of Terrors is now a memorial and museum detailing the history of repression under the Nazis and is one of the most frequently visited places in Berlin.
+The Topography of Terrors is now a memorial and museum detailing the history of repression under the Nazis.

-The Topography of Terror museum is open daily from 10 am to 8 pm and free admission.
-On Sundays, the museum offers free guided tours in both German and English.
+The Topography of Terror museum is open daily from 10 am to 8 pm and has free admission.
+On Sundays, it offers free guided tours in German and English.

-If you are after a Berlin free walking tour that takes you to all the usual tourist spots, groups like Sandeman Tours Berlin and New Berlin are ideal.
+If you are looking for a free walking tour that takes you to all the usual tourist spots, groups like Sandeman Tours Berlin and New Berlin are ideal.ย

-Or grab yourself a Berlin walking tour map and create your tour.
+Or grab yourself a walking tour map and create your tour.

 However, if you are after something a little different, join a tour with the Original Berlin Tours.

-Original Berlin Tours will give you an alternative way to get an insight into Berlin.
-Your tour guide will take you to see street art and graffiti, community projects, the coolest Berlin bars, and more.
+Original Berlin Tours is an alternative way to get an insight into the city.
+Your tour guide will take you to see street art and graffiti, community projects, the coolest bars, and more.

 13. Visit the Reichstag Dome

-Every year, thousands of travelers visit the Reichstag for its incredible panoramic views, architectural wonder, and historical importance.
+Thousands of travelers visit the Reichstag every year for its incredible panoramic views, architectural wonders, and historical importance.

-The glass Reichstag dome sits directly above the parliament’s debating chambers, so visitors can view the parliamentary proceedings below.
+The glass Reichstag dome sits directly above the parliament’s debating chambers, allowing visitors to view the proceedings below.

-For security reasons, to reach the dome, visitors must make prior registration; you must also show ID before entry.
+For security reasons, visitors must register prior to reaching the dome and show ID before entry.

 There is also a restaurant at the dome, which provides a fantastic view of Berlin.

-While strict security has recently made it almost impossible to get inside Berlin Spreepark, there is a lovely promenade around the park that also provides glimpses inside the abandoned park.
+While strict security has recently made it almost impossible to get inside Spreepark, a lovely promenade around the park also provides glimpses inside the abandoned park.

-It is also understood that from 2018, guided tours will be offered around the abandoned amusement park.
+There are also guided tours around the abandoned amusement park.

 These tours will allow you to view the remnants of the park close up, and you will have the opportunity to learn about the park’s fascinating history as it operated under a communist government and its park administrator, who smuggled cocaine in via ride equipment.

-Berlin has a vibrant nightlife culture, so it is an excellent city for fans of bars, lounges, and clubs.
+Berlin has a vibrant nightlife, making it an excellent city for fans of bars, lounges, and clubs.

-While there are numerous great nightspots, some are unique and will fire you up.
+While numerous great nightspots exist, some are unique and will fire you up.

 Tausend is one of the ideal spots; it is a contemporary space with a dark mood and a clean steel and mirror interior.